The Churches of Britain and Ireland

-All Saints, North Street. © Bill Henderson.
+All Saints, North Street.
+SE 6005 5176. © Bill Henderson.
 The church has some fine glass and wood.
 The following are all © Steve Bulman (2010) - another view, and one taken from across the river, giving a better appreciation of the spire; three interior views - 1, 2, 3, hammer beam ceiling, finely carved pews, the font with elaborate cover, and three examples of the stained glass - 1, 2, 3.
+Link.

-All Saints, Pavement. © Bill Henderson.
+All Saints, on Pavement.
+SE 6042 5173. © Bill Henderson.
 The following are all © Steve Bulman (2010) - another view and two interior views - 1, 2, the altar, font, pulpit and lectern, a window, and boards recording the details of parish charities.
+A close-up of the tower, © Christopher Skottowe (1961).
 Link.
+Grade I listed.

-The former Bedern Chapel (on Bedern) - this was the Chapel of the Vicars' Choral of York Minster, or St. Peter's Chapel (consecrated in 1349), now home to the York Glaziers Trust. © David Regan.
+The former Bedern Chapel (on Bedern) - this was the Chapel of the Vicars' Choral of York Minster, or St. Peter's Chapel (consecrated in 1349), now home to the York Glaziers Trust.
+SE 6051 5214. © David Regan.
 Grade II* listed, which dates it to 1252.

 All that remains of the Carmelite Priory is a small stretch of yellow stones, at left, at the base of a later brick wall in Black Horse passage, off Stonebow.
 Mentioned in A Walk around the Snickelways of York (8th edition, page 53), further details would be welcome.
 SE 6056 5183. © Steve Bulman (2015).

-The former Chapel of the Archbishop's Palace now houses York Minster Library. © David Regan.
+The former Chapel of the Archbishop's Palace now houses York Minster Library.
+SE 6029 5233. © David Regan.

 Christ Church (aka Holy Trinity) used to stand in what is now known as King's Square.
 Originally a medieval church, it was re-built in 1861, and demolished in 1937.
 Some illustrations and photos of the old and re-built church are available here.
 SE 6046 5193. © Steve Bulman (2014).
 The actual site of the church is shown by a raised area, partly paved with re-used gravestones.
 There is also an inscribed slab commemorating the church.
 Both © Steve Bulman (2018).

 The former Congregational Chapel (1816) on Lendal, now a restaurant.
 SE 6006 5198. © Steve Bulman (2010).